Do You Need a Permit to Install or Replace a Water Heater?

 If any electrical work is required for your new hot water heater installation, like changes in the type of wiring or a new breaker installation, you may need an electrical permit.
 A licensed electrician can answer your questions about what is required for your particular installation.

 In addition, if any work is needed on your water lines, like adding new, larger lines, or if gas lines must be modified or moved for the new heater, you could need a plumbing permit.
-A plumbing permit is usually needed for any hot water heater installation.
+A plumbing permit is usually needed for any hot water heater installation

 Can I Replace My Own Water Heater?